H.R. 4850: Endangered Species Recovery Act of 2025

 Official electronic Code of Federal Regulations section containing federal endangered species regulations affected only by name-reference updates under the bill.

-Official Government Publishing Office record for Public Law 93-205, the original Endangered Species Act of 1973 cited in HR4850.
+Official Government Publishing Office record of the Endangered Species Act of 1973 (Public Law 93-205), the law HR4850 would rename.

 H.R.
 4850 Bill Text